How Much Does a Painter and Decorator Cost in 2024?

 Here you will find all the tools and materials you will need without any labour or additional costs included.

-You will also need dust sheets to prevent any paint going on the floor these usually cost around £10 - £30, masking tape to stop it going on the skirting boards costs £5 - £9, sandpaper costs £3 - £15.
-A step ladder costs £30 - £60 and filler (if needed costs £6 - £18.
+You will also need dust sheets to prevent any paint from going on the floor.
+These usually cost around £10 - £30.
+Masking tape to stop it going on the skirting boards costs £5 - £9 and sandpaper costs £3 - £15.
+A step ladder costs £30 - £60 and filler (if needed) costs £6 - £18.

 If you are wallpapering, you will need a wallpaper scraper which costs £6 - £10.
 A wallpaper pasting table costs £9 – 20, a wallpaper pasting brush will cost £5 - £8, you will also need to buy a bucket which cost £3 - £5, and you will need a wallpaper roller which cost £5 - £9.

-Basic wallpaper usually costs £16 - £160 per roll; however, depending on the type of design and the type of wallpaper you are using then this will affect the cost.
+Basic wallpaper usually costs £16 - £160 per roll; however, depending on the type of design and the type of wallpaper you are using, this will affect the cost.

-Most of the time, it is best to purchase your wallpaper anyway as you choose the one you like.
+Most of the time, it is best to purchase your wallpaper anyway, as you can choose the one you like.
 Wallpaper paste will usually cost £3 - £16.
 If you're using a steamer to remove old wallpaper, expect a lot of dampness.

 For interior wall paint, expect to pay £1 - £20 per litre.
 For gloss paint, it will cost £6 - £27 per litre, satin paint costs £2 - £22 per litre.